rancher/rancher.github.io/os/configuration/custom-rancheros-iso/index.md

 It's easy to build your own RancherOS ISO.

-1. Create a clone of the the main [RancherOS repository](https://github.com/rancher/os) to your local machine with a `git clone`.
+1. Create a clone of the main [RancherOS repository](https://github.com/rancher/os) to your local machine with a `git clone`.

      ```bash
      $ git clone https://github.com/rancher/os.git